vectorspace-ai/pygdrive/README.md

 Features of pygdrive
 -------------------

--  Simplifies OAuth2.0 with service_account into just few lines with flexible settings.
+-  Simplifies OAuth2.0 with service_account into just a few lines with flexible settings.
 -  Wraps [Google Drive API](https://developers.google.com/drive/api/v3/>) into
-   class which can search, upload and download files and folders.
+   a class which can search, upload and download files and folders.

 How to install